-When it comes to office collaboration tools, Microsoft Teams and Slack are the significant competitors that come to mind.
+When it comes to office collaboration and communication tools, Microsoft Teams and Slack are the significant competitors that come to mind.
 Slack is best known around start-ups and digital agencies circles.
-It has been the first such collaboration tool of its kind, providing companies and organizations with chat and file sharing capabilities.
+It has been the first such collaboration tool of its kind, providing companies and organizations with chat and file-sharing capabilities.

 What Do Microsoft Teams and Slack Have in Common?